section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 ### Let's Recap

-1. We learned about cloud recording, on-premise recording and the differences between them.
+1. We learned about cloud recording, on-premise recording, and the differences between them.

 2. We enabled cloud recording from the project management console.